davidgasquez/handbook/Future.md

 	- More people aware of the trick our mind does to us ([Mind Field](https://www.youtube.com/playlist?list=PLZRRxQcaEjA4qyEuYfAMCazlL0vQDkIj2) and [The Story Of Us](https://waitbutwhy.com/2019/08/story-of-us.html)) as well as [how diverse humans are](https://youtu.be/fC5qucSk18w).
 	- More interactive explanations like the ones the awesome [Nicky Case]((https://ncase.me/) do!
 - More concern around systems with weird incentives causing large amount of pain (Moloch).
+- Work valuation changes (plumbing more expensive than some software development) due to [Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox).
+We will automate making a full app before a robot is able to master physical arms and legs like a 5 year old.